aut0nate/blog.autonate.dev/_posts/2025-06-19-how-i-use-perplexity.md

 ---
-Title: How I Use Perplexity
+title: How I Use Perplexity
-Date: 2025-06-19
+date: 2025-06-19
-Tags: [Perplexity, AI]
+tags: [AI,LLM,Perplexity]
 ---

 If there’s one AI tool I reach for every day without fail, it’s [Perplexity](https://www.perplexity.ai).
 It has become my go-to assistant for staying up to date with the latest news and exploring new topics.
 I wanted to share how I use it, why I keep coming back to it, and a few features I think are genuinely worth exploring.